sergmudrea/PentaFrame/README.md

 Penta Resolver

 The brain of the operation.
 Resolver takes an installation request, queries the Hub, ranks results, ensures the required container environment exists, executes the install command (using the plugin's install template), and creates desktop integration files.
 It also handles dependency walking and hardware passthrough decisions.
-All actions are wrapped in Btrfs snapshots for easy rollback. pentad (Module Daemon)
+All actions are wrapped in Btrfs snapshots for easy rollback.
+Listens on /run/penta/resolver.sock. pentad (Module Daemon)

 Daemon that scans the I²C bus for attached PMC‑128 modules, reads their EEPROMs, and publishes attach/detach events to MQTT.
 It also provides a REST API for power control and module status.
 Hardened with seccomp and AppArmor.